Gerb11/AtmApi/README.md

 1) If running on a unix based operating system, download sdkman by running `curl -s "https://get.sdkman.io" | bash` in your terminal
    1) From here, you can run `sdk install java 11.0.14.9.1-amzn` to install java 11.
 After it's finished installing, type `Y`
 2) If running on Windows, go to `https://www.oracle.com/java/technologies/downloads/#java11` and install the `.exe` and run it.
+   1) If using Windows, also download a bash terminal to run the commands below.
+Ie `https://gitforwindows.org/`

 ### Running the app